-At True Hardwoods, we believe that Bruce Hardwood Floors continues to be an industry leader in the hardwood flooring marketplace.
+At Dalton Wholesale Floors, we believe that Bruce Hardwood Floors continues to be an industry leader in the hardwood flooring marketplace.
 That's why we try to provide the best possible pricing on Bruce Flooring.
 We carry the full line of both engineered and solid Bruce hardwood flooring.
 If price is of concern, check out Bruce's Springdale Plank with a 3 mm wear layer.
 It's priced to move for first quality product.
 Note that we do not sell cabin or tavern grade products.
 Below are Bruce's products and a buying guide.
 If you have any questions, please call and we'll be glad to assist you.
 Styles are changing with new designs such as handscraped or hand distressed and Bruce is bringing these products to the market at great prices but with the same quality Bruce is known for.
 Pricing is very competitive with most brands especially on the hand distressed products.
 Bruce is still known nationwide for their soilds such as Dundee Plank and Fulton Plank.

 Bruce Buying Guide